ibm-cloud-docs/Registry/registry_tutorial_workflow.md

    ```
    {: screen}

-2. Build and push the image again by running the following commands:
+2. Build the image again by running the following command:

    ```
    docker build -t us.icr.io/<my_namespace>/hello-world:2 -f Dockerfile-vulnerable .
    ```
    {: pre}

+3. Push the image again by running the following command:

    ```
    docker push us.icr.io/<my_namespace>/hello-world:2
    ```
    {: pre}

-3. Wait for the scan to complete and then run the following command to ensure that no issues are present in the image:
+4. Wait for the scan to complete and then run the following command to ensure that no issues are present in the image:

    ```
    ibmcloud cr images
    ```
    {: pre}

-4. To patch the deployment, run the following command:
+5. To patch the deployment, run the following command:

    ```
    kubectl apply -f hello-world.yaml
    ```
    {: pre}

-5. Wait for the deployment to complete.
+6. Wait for the deployment to complete.
 To check whether the deployment is complete, run the following command:

    ```
    kubectl rollout status deployment hello-world